mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 While the data in the last chapter address aspects / elements of repertoires which incorporated GDPs, this chapter widens the focus of data examined to include other element of practices which help participants incorporated home repertoires as an inclusive practice.

-#### Exploring design features which support identity development in the emerging game making community
+#### Exploring design features which support identity development in the emerging game making community - TO INTEGRATE

 The relationship between developing effective repertoires and the affective relationship to the activity relies on the participants being able to identify with the ongoing activity   thus informing a processes of inclusion.